JaKooLit/Ubuntu-Hyprland/README.md

 ### ✨ Some notes on this installer / Prerequisites

-- This script is to install Hyprland on Ubuntu 25.10 Questing Quokka or later.
-- If you have nvidia, and wanted to use proprietary drivers, uninstall nouveau first (if installed).
+- This script is to install Hyprland on Ubuntu 26.04 Resolute Raccoon If you have nvidia, and wanted to use proprietary drivers, uninstall nouveau first (if installed).
 This script will be installing proprietary nvidia drivers and will not deal with removal of nouveau.
 - NVIDIA users / owners, after installation, check [`THIS`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Notes_to_remember#--for-nvidia-gpu-users)

 #### ✨ Costumize the packages to be installed